TheOnlyZac/sly1/reference/readme.txt

+This directory contains reference files you can use to help with decompiling game functions.
+They are all source code files we wrote by hand before we used Splat to decompile and reassemble the game to a byte-matching executable.
+Because of this, none of the functions in this directory is matching, but we tried to make them as close as possible to the original game functions.

+The include directory contains header files that are used by the source files in the src dir.
+Many of the short data structures/enums are correct and can be copied directly into the actual decomp.
+The longer ones are probably not correct (missing fields, wrong field types, etc), but they can be used as a reference.

-The P2 directory contains the source code for the game engine.
-The following is a list of all known source code file names:
+The src/P2 directory contains the source code for the game engine.
+The following is a list of all known source code file names from a prototype build of the game.
+Some of them are not present in the final game. ac.c act.c actseg.c

-ac.c
-act.c
-actseg.c